cloudify-cosmo/getcloudify.org/guide/3.1/guide-workflows.md

 *The workflow has a single mandatory parameter named* `mandatory_parameter`*, and two optional parameters, one named* `optional_parameter` *which has a default value of* `optional_parameter_default_value`*, and another named* `nested_parameter` *which has a complex default value.*

 <br>
 When executing a workflow, it's required to specify values for all mandatory parameters, and it's possible to override the default values for any of the optional parameters.
 Parameters are passed in the CLI with the `-p` flag, and in JSON format.
+(Could be either inline JSON or a path to a JSON file).

 *Example: Executing a workflow with parameters*
 ![Execute with parameters CLI screenshot](../images3/guide/execute-with-parameters.png)